lespicker/jekyll-bootstrap/signup.md

 ## Sign-Up

-  Sign-up for events, eBook releases, how-to's, and the rest of it.
+  Sign-up for events, eBook releases, how-to's, and freebies.
+We promise not to spam you.
+We do not rent, sell, or otherwise use your information for any other purposes.

 ---
 <!-- Begin MailChimp Signup Form -->